PRAKSIS is a transnational platform for art, research and learning based in Oslo, Norway

 Nicholas John Jones Founder and Artistic Director

 PRAKSIS is the brainchild of artist Nicholas John Jones.
 A graduate of the University of the Arts London, the Slade School of Fine Art, London and Konstfack, Stockholm, Jones has taught at Oslo National Academy of the Arts (KHiO), Wimbledon College of Art, and Manchester Metropolitan University.
-He has curated exhibitions and coordinated discussions and gallery events in Norway, the UK, Sweden, and Australia.
+He has curated exhibitions and coordinated discussions and gallery events in countries including Norway, the UK, Sweden, Romania, Zambia, Indonesia and Australia.
 He has contributed arts journals including: Artforum, Kunstkritikk, Billedkunst and FiskFrisk.

 rachel_cirlce_1.png